Thumping with his feet and going stomp, stomp, stomp

 Jurassic Park takes a singular approach, playing straight the trope and largely averting it at the same time.
 This because we can see all the four Great Stock dinosaurs Tyrannosaurus, Apatosaurus (correctly named at last), Stegosaurus and Triceratops, but Middle Stock dinos are completely missing (except for Styracosaurus which is only mentioned in the list but never shown).
 All the other creature were Non-Stock or Little Stock.
 However, the following Spielberg's film made really stock two of Crichton's animals: Velociraptor and Dilophosaurus — in both cases the movie followed the same errors from the book, adding some other inaccuracies that were missing in the relatively more accurate novel.

-One word about "raptors" (a nickname invented by Crichton): few people know that both Deinonychus and Velociraptor show up in the story.
+One word about "raptors" (a nickname invented by Crichton): few people know that both Deinonychus and Velociraptor show up in the story (The Other Wiki shamefully omits this detail).
 They are both named Velociraptor only because Crichton was inspired by paleontologist Gregory Paul and his famous book "Predatory Dinosaurs of the World", in which Deinonychus antirrhopus was classified as Velociraptor antirrhopus (no other scientists have followed Paul in this soon-rejected theory, since these two animals were largely different between each other, as said in Prehistoric Life Birdlike Theropods).
 At one point Alan Grant sees a hatchling and one of the scientist of the park says is Velociraptor mongoliensis (the true Velociraptor), but then Grant asks if they've recreated the antirrophus ones (aka Deinonychus) as well: the cloner guy says yes and tells to Alan that there already are adults of this species and shows them to the paleontologist.
 These are the raptors that later will chase the humans until the end of the novel.
 Deinonychus is the real Big Bad from the story (other than the rex).